Getting Started Guide

 # Ensure observability stack is running

-docker compose --project-directory compose --profile=OBS ps
+docker compose --project-directory compose --profile=OBS up --no-recreate -d

 # Start the service you want to benchmark

-docker compose --project-directory compose up -d spring-jvm-virtual
+docker compose --project-directory compose --profile=OBS --profile=SERVICES up -d quarkus-jvm

 Wait / warm up (cross-platform)